Azure/azure-powershell/src/ResourceManager/Automation/Commands.Automation/help/Import-AzureRMAutomationRunbook.md

 ```

 ## DESCRIPTION
 The **Import-AzureRmAutomationRunbook** cmdlet imports an Azure Automation runbook.
 Specify the
-path to a wps_2 script (.ps1 ) file to import for wps_2 and wps_2 Workflow runbooks, or to a
+path to a wps_2 script (.ps1) file to import for wps_2 and wps_2 Workflow runbooks,
-graphical runbook (.graphrunbook) file for graphical runbooks. (.py) files are required when importing python2 scripts The name of the file becomes the
+or to a graphical runbook (.graphrunbook) file for graphical runbooks, or to a python 2 script (.py) file for python 2 runbooks.
-name of the runbook.
-For wps_2 Workflow runbooks, the script must contain a single wps_2 Workflow
-definition that matches the name of the file.
+For wps_2 Workflow runbooks, the script must contain a single wps_2 Workflow definition that matches the name of the file.

 ## EXAMPLES